ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* 3rd
 		* Avoid skipping up to a weak quarter
 		* avoid temporary high note on weak quarter
-		* rarely exceed a 3rd in this species
 		* avoid breaking up parallel intervals with only one quarter

 Features To Implement